tasharen/ngui/Assets/NGUI/ReadMe.txt

 -----------------
  Version History
 -----------------

+1.84:
+- FIX: Changed the way the font data is stored, resulting in potentially better loading performance on mobile devices.
+- FIX: UIPanel.Start() should now find cameras faster.
+- FIX: UIPanel will no longer use the clipping softness value unless soft clipping is actually used.

 1.83:
 - NEW: Added a simple script that can save the state of the checkbox (or a group of checkboxes) to player prefs.